CIS-566-Fall-2023/final-project/README.md

 Examples of your generators output so far We'll check your repository for updates.
 No need to create a new pull request.

 ### Tongwei Dai
-Add grid shader for the ground plane
+- Add grid shader for the ground plane
-Car exhaust particle effect
+- Car exhaust particle effect

 ### Gehan Zheng
-Add screen space post process render feature for tone mapping Add toon-based post process materials for car
+- Add screen space post-process render feature for tone mapping
+- Add toon-based post-process materials for car

 ### Shixuan Fang

 - Finished URP setup
-- Added custom post process features and passes
+- Added custom post-process features and passes
 - Sun shader in progress

 ## Milestone #2